20 January, 2019

 Please rate my recipe at bottom of this page.

-I’ve been making this roast for many years for band pot lucks and have been asked for the recipe several times.
-The recipe has changed a bit over the years and I try new things.
-I have had some fails, this recipe below is the best outcome over the years.
-When I made the roast I wrote down my measurements even though I usually don’t “measure”.
+I've been making this roast for many years for band pot lucks and have been asked for my recipe several times.
+The recipe has changed a bit over the years and I try new things and I have had some fails.
+The recipe below is the best outcome over the years.

 Learn from my fails: